 During the webinar, we walked through the four C’s of retail: connectivity, context, content, and cooperation.
 We covered how shoppers bought during the holiday season — the most active days, times, and more.
-Then, she broke down what we saw at CES 2018, and how connectivity and context is going to be fundamental for retail going forward.
+Then, we broke down what we saw at CES 2018, and how connectivity and context is going to be fundamental for retail going forward.

 We discussed the changing world of content and why cooperation is becoming even more important, especially when it comes to data.
 Finally, we unpacked how all of this points to why it’s time to drop the ‘e’ in ecommerce and start thinking about commerce marketing instead.
 Here were some of the highlights:

 Connectivity, both online and off, drives omnishopping — and Gen Z gets it.

 - Omnishopping is the norm, in both the US and the UK.
 Globally, more than ¾ of shoppers now shop using a variety of devices and channels to make a purchase.

 - Gen Z is the first generation to not only grow up in a constantly connected world (like Millennials), they don’t remember a time without smartphones, which are a crucial part of how they shop in stores.

 - But while they love technology, Gen Z is extremely tactile, so the online experience is not as powerful as their desire to truly engage with products before they buy.